-For example, if an organisation uses a systemic family therapy approach and after completing research you understand that there is a focus on understanding relationships and how patterns of behaviour between individuals can become stuck you could apply this to theory you have learnt during your social work degree, or how other roles enable you to work in this way.
+For example, if an organisation uses a systemic family therapy approach and, after completing research, you understand that there is a focus on understanding relationships and how patterns of behaviour between individuals can become stuck, you could apply this to theory you have learnt during your social work degree, or consider how other roles have enabled you to work in this way.

 The role of social media for organisations is growing.
 Some organisations are actively using Twitter; this in some cases can support you to understand the vision of the organisation.
 Researching social media can help you develop a better understanding of the employer and support with preparing for your interview and your thinking when considering if this organisation is right for you.

 2. Offer some understanding of the context of the work in that organisation.

 Social work is different from employer to employer and dependent on the context, such as demand, profile of the population and the impact of budget cuts.